Echaftech23/AthletixHub-back/README.md

-# SportFit
+# AthletixHub

-SportFit is a web application designed to manage sports events, participants, and user authentication.
+AthletixHub is a web application designed to manage sports events, participants, and user authentication.
 It provides comprehensive functionalities for creating, updating, and deleting events, managing participants, and handling secure user authentication with JWT.

 ## 🚀 Features